10 tips for running Instagram giveaways

 Hopefully this has helped you to understand a few ways you can improve your Instagram prize draw, make it CAP Code compliant and fair to your participants.

-When your giveaway is live, don’t forget to add it to my Instagram Comps linky lists!
+When your giveaway is live, don’t forget to tag @superluckydi on Insta and I’ll share to my story!

 You might also enjoy these blog posts: